gdkimaiyo/cs50x.practice/README.md

 This program demonstrates the use of a switch conditional statements where discrete cases are already known like for instance when a particular item is selected by the customer.

 ### strings
 String are declared as char but with a size specified just like in Arrays.
 They are 1-Dimensional Arrays.
-They are terminated by a null character `'\0'`, which you do have to.
+They are terminated by a null character `'\0'`, which you do not have to provide.
 The compiler automatically adds the null character at the end.

 **String initialization**: `char msg[50] = "Bye";`
 String declaration and assignment CANNOT be done separately.
 String copying is done instead by using strcpy() function.